 - calculate action threshold for using treatment when given net benefit of treatment, harm of treatment and harm of disease

 - calculate observe/test threshold and test/treat threshold when given action threshold and sensitivity and specificity of test

 Every concept on the Exam is listed above.
-Students who are able to do all of the above will do well on the Exam.
+Students who are able to do all of the above will do well on both parts of the Exam.